Methamphetamine Warning Signs: Signals and Symptoms of Meth Abuse

 Some people also indulge in what is known as 'running.'
 This drug run refers to those people who forgo food and sleep to get high.
 They end up being consumed by the drug for several days.
 Both these patterns are followed by intense and severe forms of withdrawal symptoms.

-What are Some Methamphetamine Warning Signs?
+What Are Some Methamphetamine Warning Signs?

 Meth is considered one of the most dangerous drugs on the market because of its mental and physical toll on the individual.
 It severely alters the user's body, brain, and behavioral function.